hpdobrica/digital-garden-public/Composition Over Inheritance.md

 While designing with Inheritance in mind, we are constantly trying to answer the question `what objects are?`.
 Composition on the other hand focuses on a different question - `What objects do?`.

 It's important to note that `Composition over inheritance` is a principle that says that Composition should be favored over Inheritance, not that it should replace inheritance alltogether.
+See [[Should I be inheriting from this type?]].

 Let's look at a simple problem and how we'd first solve it with Inheritance.
 We want to represent some animals and robots in our application.